Manchester Jewish Museum's former synagogue

 We are located on Cheetham Hill Road, just 15 minutes’ walk from Manchester’s Victoria train station and 30 minutes’ walk from Manchester City Centre.
 We encourage you to use public transport when travelling to the museum.
-You can get here by bus, Metrolink or train.
-See all of your travel options on: https://www.manchesterjewishmuseum.com/your-visit/getting-here/
+You can get here by bus (135 or 41), Metrolink or train.
+Click HERE to see all of your travel options.